-There’s no doubt that Ai Weiwei’s exhibition at the Royal Academy of Arts was the cultural phenomenon of 2016.
-For those who weren’t able to see the show in person, there was the chance to experience Ai Weiwei’s powerful work through an immersive and interactive 360 tour, available through desktop, mobile and virtual reality devices.
+There’s no doubt that Ai Weiwei’s 2015 exhibition at the Royal Academy of Arts was the cultural phenomenon of that year.
+For those who weren’t able to see the show in person there was the chance to experience Ai Weiwei’s powerful work through an immersive and interactive 360 tour, available through desktop, mobile and virtual reality devices.

-The digital experience featured broadcaster Jon Snow, Artistic Director Tim Marlow and interviews with Ai Weiwei himself.
-Plus an extraordinary introduction from WikiLeaks founder Julian Assange.
+The digital experience featured broadcaster Jon Snow and interviews with Ai Weiwei himself.

 We’re proud to have been a part of the Royal Academy’s Ai Weiwei production, working with Animal Vegetable Mineral, The Space and the BBC.

-Using audio-visual content including 360 images, ambient audio, interviews, and video we have been able to create a pickup-and-explore experience.
-One that provided easy access to Ai Weiwei’s work for newcomers as well as in-depth content for those who are familiar with the artist.
+Using audio-visual content including 360 images, ambient audio, interviews and video, we were able to create a pickup-and-explore experience.
+One that provided easy access to Ai Weiwei’s work for newcomers as well as in-depth content for those who were familiar with the artist.

 Imagery and Audio

 Clearly the quality of imagery and ease of accessing Ai Weiwei’s work was key to the success of the digital experience.
 To deliver that high quality imagery and reach the maximum audience possible, we implemented scalable panoramic 360 images – allowing even relatively low specification mobile devices to deliver a smooth experience.
 Those with high end devices and fast connections experienced the exhibition through high resolution imagery.

 Enabling people to interact with works of art using 360 video and virtual reality devices offered us the opportunity to explore new interface design methods.
 Our final design proved that we can position user interface elements within the environment without obstructing or taking away from the artwork on display, whilst still providing intuitive navigation controls.